 Two books specifically inspired me to get the hair mineral analysis report as they both highlight the crucial importance of mineral deficiencies and heavy metal toxicity for mental health and general happiness.
-These books were: Brain Allergies by Dr. Philpott and Diet, Crime and Delinquency by Alexander Schauss.
+These books were: Brain Allergies by Dr. Philpott (book summary) and Diet, Crime and Delinquency by Alexander Schauss (view on Amazon).

 The lab itself does not provide analyses for the general public and you need to find a naturopathic practitioner who collaborates with the lab and helps you interpret the results and provide further advice.
 I had found Dr. Lawrence Wilson's website before and I was impressed by some of the articles.
 I do disagree with some of his views too - such as the recommendation to eat large amounts of meat.
 However, he was knowledgeable about other not so well known health topics, such as colloidal silver, which impressed me, and I decided to give it a try.
 Dr. Lawrence Wilson's website lead me to find a UK-based nutritionist who he collaborates with.

 Thus I ended up ordering my hair mineral testing from Will Houghton.
 His website is: Nutritional-Balancing.co.uk.
-I later changed to Christine Meehan of RenewUNutrition.ie, because Will Houghton stopped stocking many of the ARL supplements, and because he didn't always respond to my emails.
+I later changed to Christine Meehan of RenewUNutrition.ie.

 Below I offer a summary of the first report I received and how useful I thought the findings were.
 The later tests are linked to at the bottom of this article.

 "It is the relationships between the minerals in your body that determine how much energy you will have."